SeaQL/seaql.github.io/Blog/blog/2025-03-08-whats-new-in-seaorm-1.1.md

 ## Release Planning

 [SeaORM 1.0](https://www.sea-ql.org/blog/2024-08-04-sea-orm-1.0/) is a stable release.
+As demonstrated, we are able to ship many new features without breaking the API.
 The 1.x version will be updated until at least October 2025, and we'll decide whether to release a 2.0 version or extend the 1.x life cycle.

 ## SQL Server Support

 We've been beta-testing [SQL Server for SeaORM](https://www.sea-ql.org/SeaORM-X/) for a while.
-If you are interested, please join our [waiting list](https://forms.office.com/r/1MuRPJmYBR).
+If you are building software for your company, please [request early access](https://forms.office.com/r/1MuRPJmYBR).

 ## Sponsor